This article may contain links that help this website.

-The Selkirk Boomstick was just released, so I knew right away that I had to get my hands on one and compare it to the Joola Pro IV pickleball paddle.
+The Selkirk Boomstick was released last year, so I knew right away that I had to get my hands on one and compare it to the Joola Pro IV pickleball paddle and the new Joola Pro V 2026 release.

 You can call it the battle of the $300 paddles.

-Just for your context, Joola and Selkirk are both the top echelon of paddle brands, and the Selkirk Boomstick and Joola Perseus 4 represent their most premium paddles.
+Just for your context, Joola and Selkirk are both the top echelon of paddle brands, and the Selkirk Boomstick and Joola Perseus Pro IV and Pro V represent their most premium paddles.

 First Impressions

-The Selkirk Boomstick destroyed the Joola Perseus 4 in first impressions.
+The Selkirk Boomstick destroyed the Joola Pro IV and V in first impressions.

 Selkirk Boomstick Unboxing Experience